kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 Before summarizing some points about how to interpret a score plot, let's quickly repeat what a score value is.
 There is one score value for each observation (row) in the data set, so there are are :math:`N` score values for the first component, another :math:`N` for the second component, and so on.

 The score value for an observation, for say the first component, is the distance from the origin, along the direction (loading vector) of the first component, up to the point where that observation projects onto the direction vector.
-We repeat :ref:`an earlier figure here <LVM-PCA-geometric-interpretation>`, which shows the projected values for 2 of the observations.
+We repeat :ref:`an earlier figure here <LVM_PCA_geometric_interpretation>`, which shows the projected values for 2 of the observations.

 .. figure:: images/geometric-PCA-5-first-component-with-projections.png
 	:alt:	images/geometric-interpretation-of-PCA.svg